-When looking for ground beef the first thing you must consider is the fat content.
+When looking for the best ground beef for hamburgers the first thing you must consider is the fat content.
 Anything less than 15% will give you a dry burger.
-If you must use a lower fat content you should add some moisture to it.
-In fact McCormicks has a line of products named Mix-ins for just such a purpose or you could just add a little steak sauce or stuff it with cheese to get the job done.
+When useing a lower fat content add some moisture to it.
+In fact McCormicks has a line of products named Mix-ins for just such a purpose.
+Or add a little steak sauce or stuff it with cheese to get the job done.

 Tip: When purchasing ground beef from your grocery store just because it is packed in a tray does not mean it is ground fresh in house.
-In fact most ground beef comes in packaged like that from the manufacture.
-The only way to be sure that the beef is ground fresh is to ask your butcher.
+Most ground beef sold comes in packaged like that from the manufacture.
+The only way to be sure that it is ground fresh is to ask your butcher.

 Now lets rule out all frozen burger patties.
-These may be handy for feeding large groups but we are shooting for a quality burger here and frozen patties just do not deliver.
+These may be handy for feeding large groups.
+We want a quality burger here and frozen patties just do not deliver.
 Preformed burger patties from the fresh meat case are a good option and typically cost about the same as ground meat.

-Here are your best ground beef hamburger options:
+Here are your best ground beef for hamburger options:

 Ground Chuck: This is the old standby and makes for a great burger option.
 It is also affordable if feeding a large group.

 Ground Sirloin: It is tough to find this with a 80/20 ratio but when you can the results are great.
 Having a little char from the grill on sirloin just adds to the flavor.
 A great burger option